-The fair value of bonds is determined with reference to quoted market prices.
+The fair value of the bonds is determined with reference to quoted market prices.
 The directors' estimates of the fair value of bank loans and internal borrowings are determined in accordance with generally accepted pricing models based on discounted cash flow analysis using prices from observable current market transactions or dealer quotes for similar instruments.
 The fair value of short-term borrowings is equal to their book value.
 All loans are non-secured and are denominated in sterling.
-All loans are held at amortised cost.

-The valuation of liabilities set out above held at amortised cost are based on Level 1 inputs.
+The valuation of liabilities set out above is based on Level 1 inputs.

-The Group and Company's exposure to market and liquidity risk; including maturity analysis, in respect of loans and borrowings is disclosed in financial risk review Note 28.
+The Company's exposure to market and liquidity risk; including maturity analysis, in respect of loans and borrowings is disclosed in financial risk review Note 28.